SolarEdge review

 The weak point of the SolarEdge warranty is a number of products normally required for installation only have a 5-year warranty.
 These include wireless communication devices and energy meters.

-SolarEdge's Australian office is based in East Melbourne and they have field technicians across the country.
-This means they should be able to respond to any warranty issues that occur rapidly.
+SolarEdge's Australian office is based in East Melbourne, and they have field technicians across the country.
+This means they should be able to respond to any warranty issues rapidly.
 But note that the first person you should contact if there is a warranty is the original installer.
 While some installation businesses -- ones we do not recommend -- may try to dodge their responsibility, they are obligated to address warranty issues.

 If the original installer has disappeared, SolarEdge advises customers to contact their Australian office on the number listed at the top of this description.
 Alternatively, you can email them at: [email protected].
 They will then arrange an installer in their network to fix the problem.